Join Us for this Major

 Intermodal

-Keynote: TBD
+Speaker: TBD

 Can an intermodal use of road, rail, planes, airships, and drones for the shipment of cargo be developed in Thompson to better service northern Manitoba and the high Arctic on a 12 month a year basis?
 Could natural resources can be extracted in a sustainable manner with the full participation of the Indigenous sector to create economic and social benefits?